Laptop Staff Training – Laptop and iPad Checkout

-- It’s a touch screen so no mousing or keyboards.
-Just press the obvious “Check out” button to check out and “Check In” button to check in.
-Check in starts a half hour timer.
+- The PC is a touchscreen so just press the obvious “Check out” to check out & “Check In” to check in.
+Check in starts a half hour timer so the battery can charge a while.
 Easy Peasy.

 - Turn it on in the morning, turn it off at night & don’t press the power button any other time.
 The power button is on the upper edge near the right side.

-- Pick a laptop number on the screen that’s available – Bright Green & says “Ready”
+- Pick a laptop number on the Laptop Tracker screen that’s available – Bright Green & says “Ready”